Find the Best Mortgage

 How to Find the Best Mortgage Rates in Canada

 As you begin looking for your dream home, you may wonder how to qualify for a mortgage in today’s competitive real estate market.
-It is important to note that qualifying for a mortgage in Canada will depend on several different factors, including your current financial situation and your credit score.
+It is essential to note that qualifying for a mortgage in Canada depends on several key factors, including your current financial situation and credit score.

 Should I complete a pre-approval or a pre-qualification?

-Pre-approvals and pre-qualifications are analyses of your borrowing capacity concerning your income, credit, conditions, down payment, savings, and net worth minus the down payment and closing costs.
+Pre-approvals and pre-qualifications are analyses of your borrowing capacity, considering your income, credit, financial conditions, down payment, savings, and net worth, minus the down payment and closing costs.
 They do not consider the collateral (or property) as they are assessed before finding a subject property.
 Pre-qualifications do not have a rate or discount attached to your qualification, such as in the case of a variable rate.

 A rate hold will give you peace of mind while shopping for a property in the case of a pre-approval.
-Pre-approvals with rate holds will cost the lender to hold the money for you at a specific rate/discount.
-Some lenders that offer the best rates do not provide pre-approvals with rate holds; conversely, they offer pre-qualifications without rate holds to keep the cost to buy money down for live mortgages where clients have an accepted offer on a property.
+Pre-approvals with rate holds will incur a cost to the lender for holding the money at a specific rate/discount.
+Some lenders that offer the best rates do not provide pre-approvals with rate holds; conversely, they offer pre-qualifications without rate holds to keep the cost of buying money down for live mortgages, where clients have an accepted offer on a property.

 Most lenders that offer a pre-approval with a rate hold will attach a premium to this rate, meaning that if you return to that lender, you will be locked into that higher rate even if rates stay down.
 Therefore, lenders with the best rates offer only live rates, which can only be locked in once you have an accepted offer on a specific property.